steven-matison/NiFi-Templates/README.md

 CSV to Table Demo - Parse CSV into an HTML Table Output

+DetectDuplicate DistributedMapCache Demo - An example of how to use DetectDuplicate with the DistributedMapCacheServer and DistributedMapCacheClient.

 Excel to SQL Demo - Import Excel Colummn Data to SQL

 EvaluateJsonPath Demo - Demonstration of accessing json array values inside of json objects